TILOS-AI-Institute/MacroPlacement/README.md

   - [Testcases](#testcases) contains open-source designs such as Ariane, MemPool and NVDLA.
   - [Enablements](#enablements) contains PDKs for open-source enablements such as NanGate45, ASAP7 and SKY130HD with FakeStack.
 Memories required by the designs are also included.
   - [Flows](#flows) contains tool setups and runscripts for both proprietary and open-source SP&R tools such as Cadence Genus/Innovus and OpenROAD.
-  - [Code Elements](#code-elements) contains implementation of engines such as Clustering, Grouping, Gridding, Format translators required by Circuit Training flow.
+  - [Code Elements](#code-elements) contains implementation of engines such as Clustering, Grouping, Gridding as well as Format translators required by Circuit Training flow.
   - [Baseline for Circuit Training](#baseline-for-circuit-training) provides a baseline for [Google Brain's Circuit Training](https://github.com/google-research/circuit_training).
   - [FAQ](#faq)
   - [Related Links](#related-links)